fsprojects/FSharpPlus/README.md

 ### Next steps:
  - Have a look at the [sample files](https://github.com/gmpl/FsControl/blob/master/FsControl.Core/Samples/) adjust the path of the binaries and run the .fsx scripts.
  - Before creating your own library of generic functions be aware that [FsControl.Operators](https://github.com/gmpl/FsControl/blob/master/FsControl.Core/Operators.fs) is a lightweight module with some operators and functions used mainly to test the project.
-Also take the time to visit [F#+](https://github.com/gmpl/FSharpPlus) which is a library which re-export all those functions but apart from that provides more derived operators, builders and other interesting stuff.
+Also take the time to visit [F#+](https://github.com/gmpl/FSharpPlus) which is a library that re-export all those functions and also provides more derived operators, builders and other interesting stuff.
  - In the rare case that you are not interested in the generic stuff but want to re-use specific implementations many methods in FsControl are defined as extension methods and some have a C# friendly signature.
  - Keep reading the doc.

 How does it works
 -----------------

+Technically this is a base library with a collection of generic methods overloaded for .NET and F# core types but extensible to other types at the same time.

-There are basically two types involved in these overloads:
+There are basically two Types involved in these overloads:

  - The type that will implement the abstraction.
 This will be a “real” type, for example <code>List</code> or <code>Tree</code>.
 We may refer to this type as the the type or as the instance, since it represents an instance of the abstraction.
 At the same time we can classify these types in primitive types and custom types.
 By primitive types we refer to existing types in the .NET framework.